Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: EXPERIMENTAL RESULTS

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}

-We focus on the \textit{3-ON} version of the Multi-ON task, where the agent deals with sequences of $3$ objects.
+We focus on the \textit{3-ON} version of the \textit{Multi-ON} task, where the agent deals with sequences of $3$ objects.
 The time limit is fixed to $2500$ environment steps, and there are $8$ object classes.
 The agent receives a $(256{\times}256{\times}4)$ RGB-D observation and the one-in-K encoded class of the current target object within the sequence.
 The discrete action space is composed of four actions: \textit{move forward} $0.25m$, \textit{turn left} $30\degree$, \textit{turn right} $30\degree$, and \textit{found}, which signals that the agent considers the current target object to be reached.
 As the aim of the task is to focus on evaluating the importance of mapping, a perfect localization of the agent was assumed as in the protocol proposed in~\cite{DBLP:conf/nips/WaniPJCS20}.

+\myparagraph{Dataset and metrics} we used the standard train/val/test split over scenes from the Matterport~\cite{chang2018matterport3d} dataset, ensuring no scene overlap between splits.
+There are $61$ training scenes, $11$ validation scenes, and $18$ test scenes.
+The train split consists of $50,000$ episodes per scene, while there are $12,500$ episodes per scene in the val and test splits.
+Reported results on the val and test sets (Tables~\ref{tab:ablation} and \ref{tab:results}) were computed on a subset of $1,000$ randomly sampled episodes.
+Fig.~\ref{fig:agent_examples} shows an example of episode (from the Mini-val set of the \textit{CVPR 2021 Multi-On Challenge}) with RGB-D inputs.

-\myparagraph{Dataset and metrics} we used the standard train/val/test split over scenes from the Matterport~\cite{chang2018matterport3d} dataset. $1000$ episodes are sampled from the val and test splits for model validation and testing, respectively.
-We consider standard metrics of the field as given in~\cite{DBLP:conf/nips/WaniPJCS20}: \begin{itemize}[noitemsep] \item \textit{Success}: percentage of successful episodes (the agent reaches all the three objects in the right order in the time limit). \item \textit{Progress}: percentage of objects successfully found in an episode. \item \textit{SPL}: Success weighted by Path Length.
-This extends the original SPL metrics from ~\cite{DBLP:journals/corr/abs-1807-06757} to the sequential multi-object case. \item \textit{PPL}: Progress weighted By Path Length. \end{itemize} Note that for an object to be considered found, the agent must take the \textit{found} action while being within $1.5$m of the current goal.
+We consider standard metrics of the field as given in~\cite{DBLP:conf/nips/WaniPJCS20}: \begin{itemize}[noitemsep] \item \textit{Success}: percentage of successful episodes (all three objects reached in the right order in the time limit). \item \textit{Progress}: percentage of objects successfully found in the right order in an episode. \item \textit{SPL}: Success weighted by Path Length.
+This extends the original SPL metrics from \cite{DBLP:journals/corr/abs-1807-06757} to the sequential multi-object case. \item \textit{PPL}: Progress weighted By Path Length. \end{itemize} Note that for an object to be considered found, the agent must take the \textit{found} action while being within $1.5$m of the current goal.
 The episode ends immediately if the agent calls \textit{found} in an incorrect location.
 For more details, we refer to~\cite{DBLP:conf/nips/WaniPJCS20}.